Cilindir/cilindir-landing-page/content/pages/_index.md

   - src: "/images/renders/home/archaeology.png"
     alt: "Cilindir Rift: Archaeology"

-hero_text: "Lifelike AI for more immersive learning."
+hero_text: "Lifelike AI for More Immersive Learning."

 feature_dropdowns:
   intro: "Click on the tiles below to learn more about the Rift platform."